 “When I was at school, no-one encouraged me to think of taking up a trade and I was not allowed to study metalwork and engineering which was my dream at the time.
 After completing a psychology degree and teaching for eight years, I decided to take up a more hands on career that meant I could be in control of my life and would give me the flexibility I’d always wanted – I chose plumbing.
 Despite the lack of direction from school, I have made it happen.”

-Of course, these high quality people can be any gender, from any background and can be any age.
-There’s no age limit on training to become a heating engineer, so why aren’t more adult women making the leap?
+On paper, plumbers and heating engineers can be of any gender, from any background and any age, so why aren’t more adult women making the leap?

 Potential Barriers for Female Career Changers

 While gender stereotyping is a dirty word in the context of this article, there have been studies on gender confidence and career paths which are very interesting.
 Specifically, an internal report by Hewlett Packard found that men will apply for a job or promotion when they meet only 60% of the qualifications, but women apply only if they meet 100% of them.
-What held women back from promotion or pay rises was not lack of ability, but reluctance to put themselves forward.
+What holds women back from promotion or a pay rise is not lack of ability, but a reluctance to put themselves forward.